Everything you need to know about artificial slate roof tiles

 1. Less authentic appearance

-Slate effect tiles are often smoother and uniform in appearance, compared to natural slate where every tile is unique.
+Artificial slate roof tiles are often smoother and uniform in appearance, compared to natural slate where every tile is unique.
 Often modern homes lend themselves to the uniform look however traditional homes favour the uneven appearance of natural slate.

 3. Colour fading